22 Hiking Safety Tips Every Hiker Should Know

 7. Wear Supportive Footwear

 There is a difference between a casual pair of tennis shoes and shoes intended for hiking.
-Hiking shoes provide a lot more grip and have beefy tread that provides better grip and stability, making them a safer choice overall.
+Hiking shoes provide a lot more grip and have beefy tread that provides better grip and stability, making it less likely that you will slip and twist your ankle.

-In addition to comfortable supportive hiking footwear, we always recommend non-cotton hiking socks.
-Cotton is more likely to result in blisters.
-Instead, opt for wool socks (Darn Tough are my absolute favorite).
-Darn Tough socks wick sweat to keep your feet dry and really hug your feet so they aren’t shifting around and rubbing in your boots.
+Pair these with wool socks (Darn Tough are my absolute favorite) to avoid getting painful hiking blisters.
+Unlike cotton, Darn Tough socks wick sweat to keep your feet dry and hug your feet so they aren’t shifting around and rubbing in your boots.

 8. Pack the 10 Essentials